camunda/camunda-docs/versioned_docs/version-8.1/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 ### Where do I get a parent folder ID?

-It is in the URL.
+Template ID is located in the URL.

 ![Google Drive Connector get parent folder ID](../img/connectors-googledrive-get-parent-folder-id.png)